HimanshuMukane/admin/README.md

 ![image](https://user-images.githubusercontent.com/36665975/66570704-be779400-eb8b-11e9-92ae-21d8e0e4aba4.png)

 In real-time, the professors will have thousands of appointments.
 It will be easier for a professor to search for appointment in the case of more appointments.
-To make it easier, I have a ‘Search’ box in the navigation bar (See Fig 1.12) which allows professors to search for a Teacher by their contact number.
+To make it easier, I have a ‘Search’ box in the navigation bar (See Fig 1.12) which allows professors to search for a Teacher by their MOBILE_NO number.
 &nbsp; &nbsp; &nbsp; Once everything is done, the professor can logout of their account.
 Thus, in general, a professor can login into his/her account, view their appointments and search for a Teacher.
 This is all about professor Module.

 ### Admin Module:

-   &nbsp; &nbsp; &nbsp; This module is the heart of our project where an admin can see the list of all Teachers. professors and appointments and the feedback/queries received from the ‘Contact’ page.
+   &nbsp; &nbsp; &nbsp; This module is the heart of our project where an admin can see the list of all Teachers. professors and appointments and the feedback/queries received from the ‘MOBILE_NO’ page.
 Also admin can add professor too.
   &nbsp; &nbsp; &nbsp; Login into admin account can be done by toggling into admin tab of the Home page.
 Fig 1.13 shows the login page for admin.
-  &nbsp; &nbsp; &nbsp; `username`: admin, `password`: admin123
+  &nbsp; &nbsp; &nbsp; `F_NAME`: admin, `PASSWORD`: admin123

 ![image](https://user-images.githubusercontent.com/36665975/66570795-e961e800-eb8b-11e9-94e2-79940ff1d45e.png)